danielcorin/blog/content/posts/2023/figuring-out-how-to-use-llms-in-production.md

 ## Expanding production use cases for language models

-I've been thinking about what could it look like to naturally embed a call to language model in code to flexibility make use of its capabilities in a production application.
+I've been thinking about what could it look like to naturally embed a call to language model in code to flexibly make use of its capabilities in a production application.
 In this pursuit, I've been hooked by the idea that declarative, unambiguous data schema can serve as the bridge between language model capabilities and applications.
 Generally, schemas provide the contract for the data that will be sent into and expected out of a procedure.
 With this approach, we're treating the language model as a sort of magic [RPC](https://en.wikipedia.org/wiki/Remote_procedure_call) or API call.